microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/00.empty-bot/README.md

-﻿This sample demonstrates a simple "Hello World" bot with ASP.Net Core 2.
+﻿This sample is an empty bot skeleton that returns "Hello World" for all requests.

 # To try this sample
 - Clone the samples repository